 Despite his frenetically busy working life, Thomas Cubitt seems to have found time to spend with his wife and children, and his few surviving letters show him an affectionate and diligent father.
-Sometimes he was a little autocratic and lacking in imagination: note his instant reaction to his son George’s financially imprudent marriage and also to George’s desire to go into the church.
+Sometimes he was a little autocratic and lacking in imagination: note his instant reaction to his son George’s financially imprudent marriage to Laura Joyce, and also to George’s desire to go into the church.
 However, as far as the marriage was concerned, he soon came round and, as Laura’s mother wrote, “he was most talkative and pleasant, constantly addressing himself to L, who was on the opposite side of the room, with G.C. by her side”.

 Thomas was very interested in plants and gardening and, even while on the Isle of Wight dealing with royalty at Osborne House, he found time to add to his children’s collection of wild flowers (a six-volume collection originally at Denbies).